lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 also the political discussions before the agremeent to soend money as opposed to this piece of code here

+as we become more expclift (software, politics architexts) the benefit of software (cheaper) is hreater but the political clashes will increase as we dont have anywhere tonhide

+overton window - finding largest number if people to cover in policy terms - plus people and tech pishing what is the edges plus northernnisland agreements as compromise

+we need to learn political compromiae - therapy of society - moop and final ending part of i robit

 The Evolving Understanding of Management and organisations
 ===========================================================